The 10 biggest revelations from Marvel’s star-studded Comic-Con panel

 Phases four through six are nicknamed the Multiverse Saga

-In a similar vein to how Phases Nne to Three were packaged as the Infinity Saga, it was announced that Phases Four through Six will be known as the Multiverse Saga.
+In a similar vein to how Phases One to Three were packaged as the Infinity Saga, it was announced that Phases Four through Six will be known as the Multiverse Saga.

 Agatha Harkness series undergoes a title change – and gets a release date